 Figure~\ref{fig:spectra}{b} shows the frequency distribution of the outgoing FMS waves for different cooling strengths.
-Compared to the limit of $\mathcal{C}\rightarrow\infty$ (cf.~Figure~\ref{fig:spectra}{a}), synchrotron cooling becomes important for $\mathcal{C}\lesssim 4$, as to say there is a measurable shift in the signal's peak frequency in the intermediate cooling regime.
+Compared to the limit of $\mathcal{C}\rightarrow\infty$ (see Figure~\ref{fig:spectra}{a}), synchrotron cooling becomes important for $\mathcal{C}\lesssim 4$, as to say there is a measurable shift in the signal's peak frequency in the intermediate cooling regime.
 The shift of the high-frequency component of the FMS waves approximately follows the expectation of inverse proportionality to the cooling strength $\mathcal{C}$, as one can see by comparing the peak of the spectra to the vertical lines in Figure~\ref{fig:spectra}{b} (plotted in intervals of factor two).
 Although the strongest cooling ($\mathcal{C}=1$, red curve) has a frequency peak that is comparable to the intermediate cooling strength ($\mathcal{C}=2$, blue curve), it shows a significant broadening to higher frequencies.
 The reconnection dynamics and overall dissipation is unaffected by cooling.

 The dynamic spectra for the simulations with cooling are presented in the bottom panels of Figure~\ref{fig:dynamicspectra}.
-The non-cooled reference case (panel e, $\kappa\approx 150$) is followed by the results with increasing cooling strength in panels f to h.
-The spectral features identified in the no cooling limit (Section~\ref{sec:amplitudedependence}) persist: a high-frequency burst is followed by a downward frequency drift, following the hierarchically increasing plasmoid sizes.
-Plasmoid mergers in the wake of the LFP induce secondary current sheets as well as short and bright high-frequency bursts of $\tilde{E}^z$, clearly visible at $t_{\rm p}\approx 1$ in panel h.
-An overall shift to higher frequencies is the prominent characteristic of these cooled setups (illustrated by the larger amount of energy in high-frequencies in panels g/h of Figure~\ref{fig:dynamicspectra}).
+The noncooled reference case (panel e, $\kappa\approx 150$) is followed by the results with increasing cooling strength in panels (f)-(h).
+The spectral features identified in the no cooling limit (Section~\ref{sec:amplitudedependence}) persist: a high-frequency burst is followed by a downward frequency drift, following the hierarchically increasing plasmoid sizes.\footnote{Furthermore, Equation~(\ref{eq:outfrequencylab}) shows that for constant $\Gamma_{\rm p}$, the frequency of injected FMS waves decreases with increasing distance from $R_{\rm LC}$.
+For a magnetic field decaying as $\sim 1/r$ one finds $\nu\sim r^{-3/2}$, leading to an additional mechanism for the downward frequency drift.} Plasmoid mergers in the wake of the LFP induce secondary current sheets as well as short and bright high-frequency bursts of $\tilde{E}_z$, clearly visible at $t_{\rm p}\approx 1$ in panel (h).
+An overall shift to higher frequencies is the prominent characteristic of these cooled setups (illustrated by the larger amount of energy in high frequencies in panels (g)/(h) of Figure~\ref{fig:dynamicspectra}).